apache/airflow/docs/apache-airflow/howto/docker-compose/index.rst

 Initialize the database
 -----------------------

 On **all operating systems**, you need to run database migrations and create the first user account.
-To do it, run.
+To do this, run.

 .. code-block:: bash

     docker-compose up airflow-init

-After initialization is complete, you should see a message like below.
+After initialization is complete, you should see a message like this:

 .. parsed-literal::